-The Directors and the Proposed Directors believe that as companies' software estates and IT requirements become more complex, they will increasingly require specialist IT advisers and services not only for procurement and implementation but also the management and optimisation of their IT estates.
+implementation but also the management and optimisation of their IT estates.
 The UK IT services market is broad and encompasses managed services, IT outsourcing, project orientated IT consulting and support services (e.g. IT deployment support and training).
 IDC estimated that the total spend in the UK IT services market for 2019 was £38.9 billion which is forecast to rise to £40.2 billion in 2024.
-IDC further estimated that the sub sectors of the IT services market which they define as, managed services, project orientated and support services represented a total spend of £18.9 billion, £13.4 billion and 6.6 billion, respectively, in 2019.
+IDC further estimated that the sub sectors of the IT services market which they define as, managed services, project orientated and support services represented a total spend of £18.9 billion, £13.4 billion and £6.6 billion, respectively, in 2019.
 IDC expects spend in the managed services and support services sub sectors to increase by 6.8 per cent. and 2.0 per cent., respectively, between 2019 and 2024 while spend in the project orientated sub sector is expected to fall by 1.2 per cent. over the same period.
-Properties and support services and support services and support services sub sectors to represent the same period.

 The Bytes Group view SAM as a particularly important service offering in the provision of cloud services.
 SAM tools are becoming increasingly important as the growing licensing complexity makes it easy for companies to overspend, as well as unknowingly be in breach of the terms of their licence.
 Furthermore, software delivery models have evolved to place a greater emphasis on recurring subscriptions as compared to more historic annual licence models.
 SAM tools provide companies with in-depth analysis of software assets by breaking down software licence entitlements, automating the collection of software consumption metrics, optimising software value delivery and sharing this information with other tools and stakeholders to facilitate data-driven decisions.
-The Directors and the Proposed Directors believe SAM tools are essential for the management of complex licensing metrics and cloud consumption in order to reduce risk, optimise costs and improve business outcomes.
-In 2019, Gartner estimated the size of the UK SAM market to be between \$290 million and \$310 million, with an estimated growth rate of approximately 12 per cent. over the previous year.28
+The Directors' believe SAM tools are essential for the management of complex licensing metrics and cloud consumption in order to reduce risk, optimise costs and improve business outcomes.
+In 2019, Gartner estimated the size of the UK SAM market to be between \$290 million and \$310 million, with an estimated growth rate of approximately 12 per cent. over the previous year.